OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 ## Connect the clusters to Octopus Deploy

-Not only does Rancher provide a centralized interface to manage Kubernetes clusters it also provides a centralized means of communication to the clusters.
-This means that Octopus Deploy can connect to Rancher instead of having to connect to the clusters it manages individually.
+Not only does Rancher provide a centralized interface to manage Kubernetes clusters, it also provides a centralized means of communication to the clusters.
+This means Octopus Deploy can connect to Rancher instead of connecting to the clusters it manages individually.

 ### Authentication

 Before we can add our Rancher managed cluster, we must create a means of authenticating to it.
 This can be accomplished using the Rancher UI to create a key for access.

 1. Log into Rancher, then click on your **Profile** in the upper right-hand corner.
 1. Select **API & Keys**.
 1. Click on **Add Key**.
 1. Give the API Key an expiration and a scope.
-1. I recommended adding a description so you know what this key will be used for, then click **Create**.
+1. Add a description so you know what this key will be used for, then click **Create**.

-After you click create, you will be shown the API Key information, *save this information, you will not be able to retrieve it later*.
+After you click create, you will be shown the API Key information. *Save this information, as you will not be able to retrieve it later*.

 ### Rancher cluster endpoints

-As previously mentioned, you can proxy communication to your clusters through Rancher.
+As mentioned, you can proxy communication to your clusters through Rancher.
 Instead of connecting to the individual K8s API endpoints directly, you can use API endpoints within Rancher to issue commands.
-The format of the URL is as follows: `https://<RancherUrl>/k8s/clusters/<ClusterId>`.
+The format of the URL is: `https://<RancherUrl>/k8s/clusters/<ClusterId>`.

 A quick way to find the correct URL is to grab it from the provided Kubeconfig file information.
 For each cluster you define, Rancher provides a `Kubeconfig file` that can be downloaded directly from the UI.
 To find it, select the cluster you need from the Global dashboard, and click the **Kubeconfig File** button.

-The next screen shows the Kubeconfig file which contains the specific URL we need to use to connect our cluster to Octopus Deploy:
+The next screen shows the Kubeconfig file which contains the specific URL we need to connect our cluster to Octopus Deploy:

 ![Kubeconfig file](rancher-cluster-url.png "width=500")

 ### Add the account to Octopus Deploy

-In order for Octopus Deploy to deploy to the cluster, it needs credentials to log in with.
+For Octopus Deploy to deploy to the cluster, it needs credentials to log in with.
 In the Octopus Web Portal, navigate to the **Infrastructure** tab and click **Accounts**.

-Rancher provided us with two methods to authenticate when we created our API Key, *Username and Password* or *Token*.
-You can use either of these methods, for this post, I chose token.
+Rancher provided two methods to authenticate when we created our API Key, *Username and Password* or *Token*.
+You can use either of these methods.
+For this post, I chose Token.

 1. Click **ADD ACCOUNT**.
 1. Select which account type you want to create.